oatlog/oatlog/doc/planning_report/main.typ

 Equality saturation is an approach where a set of equivalent programs are created where passes add equality information and then the optimal program is selected @equalitysaturation.
 This can be implemented using E-graphs @equalitysaturation.

+=== Wost-case optimal joins (2012 @optimaljoin)

+A worst-case optimal join has time complexity $O("max possible output tuples")$ given the input size and query @optimaljoin.
+It has been shown that it is not possible to get a worst-case optimal join from just binary joins, so a new algorithm is needed @optimaljoin.
+There is a worst-case optimal join algorithm called generic join.
+For any variable ordering, it recursively finds the value for a variable, one at a time.
+As far as we can tell, implementing this is quite straightforward, and it is also used in egglog @relationalematching.
+However, generic join performs worse in practice for some queries where it has a bad constant factor.
+Free join @freejoin1 @freejoin2 is a newly developed (2023) algorithm that unifies binary and generic joins.

 // @optimaljoin
 // @relationalematching